clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

 * :guilabel:`-d clr` to install to a |CL| distro
 * :guilabel:`-H localhost` to set the domain to localhost

-We do not need to set the following options since the default values are set to the values we want:
+We do not need to set the following options since the values are set to the correct values we want by default:

-* :guilabel:`-r https://github.com/clearlinux/telemetrics-backend` to set the
+* :guilabel:`-r https://github.com/clearlinux/telemetrics-backend` sets the
   repo location for :command:`git` to clone from.
-* :guilabel:`-s master` to set the location, or branch
+* :guilabel:`-s master` to set the location, or branch.
-* :guilabel:`-t git` to set the source type to git
+* :guilabel:`-t git` to set the source type to git.

 .. caution::
    The :command:`deploy.sh` shell script has minimal error checking and makes